nicobarray/hyper-vim/README.md

 as I found them.
 I mosly use vim for javascript and it could make the over langages syntax looks weird.
 Do not esitate to fork it and make it yours!

+Also, I'm currently working on the pangoss/vim-javascript compatibility.

 ## Install

 Using your favorite vim plugin bundler (Plug, Vundle, Bundle, Plugin, etc)